Basic Program Suggestions

 - Magnesium – If the total elemental magnesium in your multi plus the bone combination and other supplements doesn’t add up to at least 450 mg, you might want to consider a separate magnesium supplement.
 See the Magnesium page for information on this crucial but often deficient mineral.

 - Vitamin C complex – Even conservative government-sponsored research shows that 500 mg of this basic antioxidant is needed for most people.
 Other studies show that a person who is toxic or sick may need a great deal more, even up to several grams per day.
 Vitamin C has antihistamine properties, so allergy sufferers may feel better with more.
 If higher amounts produce a loose stool, then reduce the amount and/or change the form.
 Forms buffered with minerals (ascorbates) are gentler on the stomach.
 “Complex” means that the supplement includes bioflavonoids.
 Those boost the effectiveness of C, protect the circulatory system and help diabetics avoid damage to insulin-insensitive tissues like the eyes and kidneys.
-I put a powder in my protein drink and take this one as a capsule.
+I put a powder in my protein drink.

 After you’ve laid a good foundation, if you have the resources to take additional supplements, these are supplements to consider because they have broad benefits.